michaelblackstock/maximo-client-bootcamp/labs/03_creating_health_scores.md

 * Upper Limit: 200

 ### Health Contributor
 * Often, we find use cases to reference the result of another score within a score.
-Name this contributor ‘Health’ and provide a description
+Name this contributor ‘ {FirstInitial_First3LettersOfLastName}Health’ and provide a description
 * Set the object to Asset
 * Set the Data source to Formula
 * Populate the formula with: `ASSETLOCSCORE("HEALTH")`